 “I feel much more prepared now.
 Thank you.”

-One example is a rare disease study of patients with idiopathic recurrent pericarditis in which the primary endpoint was a daily PRO.
-The biopharmaceutical company running the study felt that given the considerable patient burden, they should realistically expect a 30% patient drop-out rate.
+- Protocol adherence support: A patient based in the U.S. informed his concierge agent that he would be traveling internationally and was concerned about not being able to use the e-diary app while traveling.
+The concierge reassured the patient that the app would be accessible internationally and provided him with the toll-free number for his concierge in the event he needed support.
+To ensure continuity with the site, the concierge also proactively contacted the site to notify them of the patient’s travel plans in case of an unplanned reporting delay.
+Ultimately, the patient was able to fulfill his e-diary reporting requirements while traveling and was grateful for the support.
+One example of patient engagement, satisfaction and retention is a rare disease study conducted by the PPD clinical research business of Thermo Fisher Scientific.
+Patients had idiopathic recurrent pericarditis in which the primary endpoint was a daily patient-reported outcome (PRO).
+The biopharmaceutical company running the study felt that given the considerable patient burden, they should realistically expect a 30% patient dropout rate.
 A trained patient concierge team, however, was able to identify the risks to missed future site visits and address them by providing special travel arrangements and home-health visits.
 As a result, the actual study dropout rate was only 1.6% with a 10% or less non-compliance rate on daily dairy collection.
 The added utilization of a dynamic protocol design increased flexibility for patient care without delays that would normally be present in a more rigidly written protocol.

 Patient concierge services can deliver significant benefits for patients and trials, including: